mac01021/json-sieve/README.md

 - `block` (coming soon) requires `instant`, and will cause the server to send a list of the starting offsets of the last 1000 log segments leading up to the given instant.

+## Event messages

+Every log event sent in response to a `fetch` or `tail` request has the following
+structure:

+    { "offset": 12345,
+      "event": {
+            "raw": "log message contents",
+            "struct": { ... }

+      }}

+* The `offset` key corresponds to the offset of the event in Kafka.
+* The `event` key contains the contents of the event itself.
+    - `raw` is just a string containing whatever message was in Kafka.
+    - `struct` will only be present if the message in Kafka was a valid JSON form.
+        When this is the case, it is that JSON form, but not embedded in a string.

 ## The filter language

 A test is one of